javierandres-dev/development-javierandres/README.md

 # :octocat: development-javierandres
 - - -
-:copyright: My web page, build with vanilla :icecream: :yum:
+:copyright: Web page build with vanilla :icecream: :yum:
 How does it look?
 Take a look at [https://javierandres.dev](https://javierandres.dev)
 ## Stack
 * HTML